 Or Right-click on the My Computer, select the properties, and then select Advanced System Settings will open the System properties.

-Once you click on the Environment variables.. button, below shown window will open.
+Once you click the Environment variables.. button, the window below will open.
 Here you can see all the existing variables and their values.
 Please click on the New.. button to add a new variable.

 As you can see, we are adding Variable Name as EducationDetails, and Variable Value as Bachelors.